General FAQs | Technical FAQs | Purchasing FAQs

 Q: What format are the tracks in?

-A: The tracks you download are either very high quality MP3 files (256bit in stereo), or loops which are provided in WAV format (16 bit stereo, 44.1KHz).
+A: Full tracks and any variations, (such as 30 second cuts and Underscores for example), allow you to download both a CD quality WAV, (16 bit stereo, 44.1 kHz), or a very high quality MP3 file (256bit in stereo).
+Loops are only provided in WAV format (16 bit stereo, 44.1KHz).
 See our Technical FAQs for further details or use the 'music format nature of enquiry' option on our contact us form.

 Q: What other formats are available?

-A: The website contains MP3 files as they are by far the most popular way to distribute audio files over the Internet and by e-mail.
-Other file formats available on request are: .wav, .aif, .wma, .ape, .ogg, and .rm.
-We can also provide music on DAT, DVD and virtually any other format you require.
+A: The website contains WAV and MP3 files as they are by far the most popular way to distribute audio files over the Internet.
+We can provide files in virtually every other format available.
 Contact us to discuss your requirements.

-Please note: all loops are provided as WAV files.
+Please note: all loops are only provided as WAV files.

 Q: Are there any rules with which I must comply?